joshuaemer/Gold-Team/README.md

 ### Project Description:

   This project will be a first person shooter where the players and enemy's will be in wheel chairs.
 This will effect how the environment is laid out, how they interact with the environment and how they use their weapons.
 Players will only be able to use a pistol when moving and bigger guns when they are not since these will require both hands to be free.
 Players will be able to acquire new guns through various means.
-The project will consist of 2 game modes Deathmatch where the players are placed into teams and Free For All where it is every man for himself.
 It will include both single and multilayer.
 It will be done using Unity and C# as well as Blender for graphics.

 ### MVP:
 Our MVP will include the following: